 They will be able to choose their own ‘Veteran Texts’ aka.
 Free Books.

-Veteran readers may also access many of the reading task accessible on the Oak National Academy, which can be accessed here
+Veteran readers may also attempt many of the reading tasks accessible on the Oak National Academy, which can be accessed here

 Reading Books for home learning:

 (Under normal circumstances) Pupils in Key Stage 3 and Pupils in Pathway 1 of Key Stage 4 will be given a home reading text once a week:

 Year 8- Fridays